Foundations-of-Decentralization-Group/Pirouette-Compiler/readme.md

 ### Limitations

- - FunL and FunG in parser.ml and expr.ml to be replaced by Fun _(only args that a function can take are ChoreoVars)_
- - Adress a limitation where Uppercase variable names (ChoreoVars) are not recognized in OCaml translation.
+ - Address a limitation where Uppercase variable names (ChoreoVars) are not recognized in OCaml translation.
  - Redundant Code in Ctrl.ml to be replaced with Expr.ml
  - Test coverage to be improved for all modules
  - End to end flow should be established across multiple phases